 - infant and child CPR and childhood illness classes

 - Chinese and Japanese playgroups, and more.

 - Update your free 'My Health, Learning and Development Record', better known as 'the green book', and find out about the Victorian Government's free MCH app on the Better Health Victoria website

-- If you're a first-time parent or carer you'll receive a Baby Bundle from the Victorian Government.
+- If you're a first-time parent or carer, you'll receive a Baby Bundle from the Victorian Government.
 It contains useful information, resources and products to support the health, development and wellbeing of babies.
 You can find out more about this on the Better Health Victoria website.

 - Go to a parent's group organised for you by the MCH service.
 Facilitated groups are available for parents with additional needs.